 Maple is a dense, hard tonewood that produces bright, snappy tones.
 In the context of a guitar fretboard, this means precise, articulate notes with good bite and a tight low end.
 Maple fingerboards are often paired with maple necks and brighter body tonewoods like alder.

 There are two ways you will most often see maple fingerboards incorporated into a guitar build.
 The first is the one-piece maple neck.
-The fingerboard is literally integrated into the same piece of wood that makes up the neck, with the truss rod inserted through a channel in back of the neck.
+The fingerboard is literally integrated into the same piece of wood that makes up the neck, with the truss rod inserted through a channel in the back of the neck.

 This is a classic Fender design seen in guitars like the Stratocaster and Telecaster, and basses like the Precision and Jazz.
 Of course many guitar companies today feature necks and fretboards built this way too.
 The result is a smooth, solid feel.

 Obviously one advantage here is that you not limited to a maple neck.
 For example, you may think a mahogany neck would go great with a maple fretboard.
 I had such a guitar custom built at one time, and it was a pretty good combination.

 Rosewood Fretboard Sound and Care